emca-it/EnergySOAR/07-0-0-Integrations/Responders/MSDefenderEndpoints/MSDefenderEndpoints.rst

 .. rubric:: Additional details from the README file:

-Cortex responder for Microsoft Defender for Endpoints (formerly know as Microsoft ATP)
+Energy SOAR Automation for Microsoft Defender for Endpoints (formerly know as Microsoft ATP)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 With this responder you can